-The second geodetic dataset comes from field measurements of coseismic uplift and subsidence (Briggs et al., 2006) utilizing Porites coral microatolls, which act as natural recorders of sea level changes with accuracies of a few centimeters (Scoffin and Stoddard, 1978; Taylor et al., 1987; Zachariasen et al., 2000).
-Coseismic uplift or subsidence can be determined readily from the change in elevation between the pre- and post-earthquake highest level of survival of living corals with errors of $\pm 6-25$ cm.
-The coral data of Briggs et al. (2006) reveals a peak in surface displacement along the west coast of Nias and Simeulue, a trough in displacement between these islands and mainland Sumatra, and a line of no vertical displacement between these two zones of deformation.
+The second geodetic dataset comes from field measurements of coseismic uplift and subsidence (Briggs $et\ al.$ , 2006) utilizing Porites coral microatolls, which act as natural recorders of sea level changes with accuracies of a few centimeters (Scoffin and Stoddard, 1978; Taylor $et\ al.$ , 1987; Zachariasen $et\ al.$ , 2000).
+Coseismic uplift or subsidence can be determined readily from the change in elevation between the preearthquake and postearthquake highest level of survival of living corals with errors of $\pm 6$ -25 cm.
+The coral data of Briggs $et\ al.$ (2006) reveal a peak in surface displacement along the west coast of Nias and Simeulue, a trough in displacement between these islands and mainland Sumatra, and a line of no vertical displacement between these two zones of deformation.
 The measurements were collected about 2 to 3 months after the mainshock and, therefore, include some amount of postseismic deformation.
-Modeling of postseismic deformation using the cGPS data (Hsu et al., 2006), predicts vertical postseismic displacements over the first month at the coral measurement points of just a few cm.
+Modeling of postseismic deformation using the cGPS data (Hsu et al., 2006) predicts vertical postseismic displacements over the first month at the coral measurement points of just a few centimeters.
 These postseismic displacements are generally about 5% of the measured uplift or subsidence, except at the few points near the down-dip end of the rupture zone.
 Hence, we assume that a correction for postseismic deformation can be neglected in this study.

-The dataset used to derive the source models in this paper consist of three-component displacements measured at 16 cGPS stations, 70 measurements of vertical displacement from coral reefs and 26 seismic records (16 P and 10 SH) (Figure 1).
+The dataset used to derive the source models in this article consist of three-component displacements measured at 16 cGPS stations, 70 measurements of vertical displacement from coral reefs, and 26 seismic records (16 P and 10 SH) (Fig. 1).

-Inversion of teleseismic waveforms and geodetic data: Modeling approach
+Inversion of Teleseismic Waveforms and Geodetic Data: Modeling Approach

 The geodetic data and seismological waveforms were used to determine the finite source model of the rupture parameterized in terms of a grid of point sources.
 We employed a simulated annealing algorithm to fit the wavelet transform of the seismograms (Ji et al. 2002).
-For the sake of simplicity, we assumed a planar fault plane constrained to meet the Earth's surface at the trench taking into account the ~4 km depth of the trench (Figure 1).
-Given the curvature of the trench both along strike and down dip, this is only a first-order approximation.
+For the sake of simplicity, we assumed a planar fault plane constrained to meet the Earth's surface at the trench taking into account the $\sim$ 4-km depth of the trench (Fig. 1).
+Given the curvature of the trench both along strike and down-dip, this is only a first-order approximation.
 The dip angle was determined to be $10^{\circ}$ based on normal mode excitations and geodetic misfits as discussed below.
 The geometry of the plane is given in Table 2.

 The rupture velocity and the rake angle (80°-115°) vary within given ranges, except for specific cases discussed later.
-We used 16 km by 16 km sub-faults, similar to that used for the Aceh-Andaman earthquake (Ammon et al., 2005, Model 3).
+We used 16 km by 16 km subfaults, similar to that used for the Aceh-Andaman earthquake (Ammon et al., 2005, model 3).
 This grid size was found to offer a good compromise to keep the number of model parameters as low as possible while keeping discretization errors small.
-We used the hypocenter given by the NEIC (97.013E, 2.074N, 30 km).
-We extracted 1D velocity model from the crustal model 3D Crust 2.0 (Bassin et al., 2000) at the epicenter (Table3).
+We used the hypocenter given by the NEIC (97.013° E, 2.074° N, 30 km).
+We extracted a one-dimensional (1D) velocity model from the crustal model 3D Crust 2.0 (Bassin et al., 2000) at the epicenter (Table 3).